jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 .. warning::

    In some HPCs, the Helvetica/Arial font used to create the report might not be installed.
-If the report PDF looks messy, install the fonts with :code:`conda install -c conda-forge mscorefonts`)
+If the report PDF looks messy, install the fonts with :code:`conda install -c conda-forge mscorefonts`.

 The PDF report contains all the results of the workflow.
-In this case, Gradient Boosting (GB) models with 80% and 90% training sizes were the optimal models found from:
+In this case, a Neural Network (NN) model with 60% training size and a Random Forest (RF) model with 70% training size were the optimal models found from:

   * Four different models (Gradient Boosting GB, MultiVariate Linear MVL, Neural Network NN, Random Forest RF)
-  * Four different partition sizes (60%, 70%, 80%, 90%)
+  * Two different partition sizes (60%, 70%)

 All the results are summarized below:

-.. |AQME_data| image:: ../images/FW_smiles/AQME_data.jpg
-   :width: 600

-.. |CURATE_data| image:: ../images/FW_smiles/CURATE_data.jpg
-   :width: 600

-.. |GENERATE_data| image:: ../images/FW_smiles/GENERATE_data.jpg
-   :width: 600

 .. |heatmap_no_pfi| image:: ../images/FW_smiles/heatmap_no_pfi.png
    :width: 400